brycewray/eleventy_solo/src/posts/2021/05/headers-up.md

   <span class="caption">Image: <a href="https://pixabay.com/users/kewl-24755/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=90389">kewl</a>; <a href="https://pixabay.com/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=90389">Pixabay</a></span>
 ---

-As I wrote [a few months ago](/posts/2020/11/fast-but-flawed), [Cloudflare Pages](https://pages.cloudflare.com)---which has since [emerged from beta testing](https://blog.cloudflare.com/cloudflare-pages-ga/)---is yet another in a growing list of [places](/posts/2020/09/normal-persons-guide-static-website-hosting) where you can host [static websites](/posts/2020/09/normal-persons-guide-static-websites).
-Back then, I dinged it for not giving you the ability to edit the [HTTP headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers) of a Pages site's content, so you can control how a browser [caches](https://web.dev/http-cache/) that content for better performance.
+As I wrote [a few months ago](/posts/2021/01/beta-testing-cloudflare-pages), [Cloudflare Pages](https://pages.cloudflare.com)---which has since [emerged from beta testing](https://blog.cloudflare.com/cloudflare-pages-ga/)---is yet another in a growing list of [places](/posts/2020/09/normal-persons-guide-static-website-hosting) where you can host [static websites](/posts/2020/09/normal-persons-guide-static-websites).
+Back then, I dinged it for not giving you the ability to edit the [HTTP headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers) of a Pages site's content so you can control how a browser [caches](https://web.dev/http-cache/) that content for better performance.

 Cloudflare Pages still lacks that ability at this writing.
 When you ask Pages-knowledgeable folks about it, the typical answer is that you should put a [Cloudflare Worker](https://workers.cloudflare.com) "in front of" a Pages site and manage its headers that way.
 Although I'd dabbled with Workers [before](/posts/2020/10/forward-paas), it was only as a way of using [Cloudflare Workers sites](https://developers.cloudflare.com/workers/platform/sites) and not in conjunction with Pages sites, so I didn't know how to proceed.